delprzemo/react-cheatsheet/README.md

 **Q: How can we declare the component??**

-A: Use class extending React.Component use function with React.FC type.
+A: Use class extending React.Component or use function with React.FC type returning JSX.

 **Q: What is a difference between function component and class component?**